MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/ESRT-pct-machines-entered-bitlocker-recovery.md

 ## Description

-% of machines that installed firmware and entered bitlocker recovery causing the customer recover by entering the bitlocker recovery key
+Percent of machines that installed firmware and entered bitlocker recovery causing the customer recover by entering the bitlocker recovery key

+The measure aggregates telemetry from a 28-day sliding window into a ratio of machines that reported a bitlocker recovery event over the machines that attempted a firmware install

 ## Measure attributes